Editor’s Note: This post was updated on June 8, 2021, for accuracy and comprehensiveness. It was originally published on September 24, 2015

 Muscle mass, strictly defined, is the weight of the muscles of the body.
 When people say they have gained muscle mass, they usually mean that their muscles look and feel bigger.
 That said, the exact weight of the muscles is impossible to analyze, so muscle mass is generally a more subjective expression than a clinical definition.

-Similarly, lean muscle is a phrase often used for lean muscle mass when someone is referring to the weight of the muscles, disregarding the amounts of fat that may be present within a muscle.
+Similarly, lean muscle is a phrase often used for lean muscle mass when someone is referring to the weight of the muscles, disregarding the amounts of body fat that may be present within a muscle.
 Other times, lean muscle is a descriptive term, as opposed to a bulky muscle.
 In either case, there are more accurate descriptive factors to address.

 The Problem with “Lean Gains”